renartlabsicp/.github/profile/README.md

 Projects will be able to acquire access to the tools either by holding DogFinity NFTs.

 **Discord Token Holder Verification**
 The tool provides holder roles across all Discord servers for token holders of NFT collections or similar ICP tokenized communities integrated with ICLand.
-Token holders only need to connect their Discord accounts and wallets or Internet Identity to ICLand’s interface a single time.
+Token holders only need to connect their Discord accounts and wallets to ICLand’s interface a single time.
 The tool will also offer further customization for holder-specific roles.

 **Sales & listings Discord bot**
 The ICLand Discord bot creates and updates channels with new NFT token listings and sales.